TorHenrikUlsted/arctic-horizon-scanning/readme.md

-# Arctic Horizon Scanning: Potential Alien Vascular Plant Species
+# Horizon scanning of potential new alien vascular plant species and their climatic niche space across the Arctic

 ## Overview

 This repository contains a generalizable analysis pipeline for horizon scanning of potential alien vascular plant species based on climatic niche modeling through hypervolume analysis.
 The framework identifies species from a candidate pool that could potentially establish in a reference region under current climate conditions.

-While the provided example implementation focuses on Arctic plant invasions (analyzing non-Arctic species that could establish in the Arctic), the pipeline is designed to be adapted for other regions and invasion scenarios through customizable components.
+While the provided example implementation focuses on Arctic plant invasion biology (analyzing non-Arctic species that could establish in the Arctic), the pipeline is designed to be adapted for other regions and invasion scenarios through customizable components.

 **⚠️ Important Note**: The validation sequence and some visualization elements contain Arctic-specific assumptions that would need modification for other regions.